dce/privacy-talk/README.md

 ## The Tools: Password Manager

+* What?
+  * An application that generates and stores passwords
 * Why?
   * Using unique, hard-to-guess passwords for all of your accounts is the #1 thing you can do to increase your internet security.
   * A password manager is the best way to achieve this.